jeffreydwalter/arlo/ISSUE_TEMPLATE.md

-Please answer these questions before submitting your issue.
+You MUST answer these questions before submitting your issue.
+Failure to do so will result in a closed issue.
 Thanks!

 ### What version of Python are you using (`python -V`)?